 On to Port Heiden and we planned to camp near the “airport”

 After breaking camp we hit the dirt road we would follow into Port Heiden.
-Road walks can be real grind
+Road walks can be a real grind.

 Apparently as we walked through the village, the locals called ahead and said there were backpackers headed to the airport ( we were a day early).
 One of the airport workers drove up to us and said they could get us out that day if we were interested.
 You never turn down a good flying day so the guide immediately said yes.